Quanghihicoder/Entropy-Technologies-Interview/README.md

 +) The weather API is fixed, the location is Sydney

 +) The news API has a 1 request/s limit.
 So can not be quick.
+And 50 requests/day.

 +) No handle for SQL injection.